 October 2017: Staff Scientist James Ashley joins the lab!

-September 2017: Grad Student Marie Greaney from CON rotates in the lab!
+September 2017: CON student Marie Greaney rotates in the lab!

 July 2017: Lab Tech Violet Sorrentino and Undergrad Veera Anand join the lab!